Skip to content

 Which one to use when

-Markup is more intuitive when you are building a price from a cost, common in retail and resale businesses where cost is the anchor and you want to know how much to add.
+Markup is more intuitive when you are building a price from a cost, common in retail and resale businesses where cost is the anchor and the question is how much to add.
 "We take a 50% markup" is a natural way to describe pricing if costs drive your decisions.

 Margin is standard for financial reporting, gross profit analysis, and comparing businesses.
 P&L statements, investor decks, and public accounting all use margin by default because price is the consistent reference point across products with different cost structures.